mricon/lce-talk/talk.rst

     labels.
 We'll go over that later in some more detail.

   Understand ``unconfined`` domains
-    The "targetted" policy is the one most commonly used, and it has a pretty straightforward approach -- write comprehensive policies for the majority of system daemons, and allow everything else to run "unconfined."
+    The "targeted" policy is the one most commonly used, and it has a pretty straightforward approach -- write comprehensive policies for the majority of system daemons, and allow everything else to run "unconfined."
 To an unconfined process, SELinux is pretty much in